uljad/SCA11_AES/README.md

 _However_, we strongly recommend going through the Jupyter Notebooks folder to get a better understanding of Correlation Power Analysis and data handling approaches as well as through the Verilog folder.

-[AES Implementation](https://github.com/boppreh/aes/blob/master/aes.py) used to develop the inverse lookups [Supplementary material](https://github.com/JimohYusuf/Capstone_SCA) by Yusuf Jimoh Omotayo
+[AES Implementation](https://github.com/boppreh/aes/blob/master/aes.py) used to develop the inverse lookups

+[Supplementary material](https://github.com/JimohYusuf/Capstone_SCA) by Yusuf Jimoh Omotayo [LaTeX Report](https://www.overleaf.com/read/yxrgccvfvdbd) if anything, a good review of LaTeX use